Young Childhood Drowning

 - Never leave a child in or near water, even for a second.
 Drownings occur very quickly, in less time than it takes to answer the telephone or get something to eat.

-- Avoid using alcohol or drugs, or being under their influence, while supervising children; this causes poor judgement and delays in reaction time to emergencies.
+- Avoid using alcohol or drugs, or being under their influence, while supervising children; this causes poor judgment and delays in reaction time to emergencies.

 - Use “touch supervision” for young children; stay within an arm’s reach of the child.